a2rocket/testing/test_cases.md

 <div id='registerDelegationAddressCollection'/>

-## Register a delegation address on The Memes by 6529 collection.
+## Register a delegation address on The Memes by 6529 collection on various use cases.

 ### Description: In this group of test cases a wallet calls the registerDelegationAddress(...) function to register a delegation address.
 Please make sure that the  address 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4 is selected as an Account on remix and that you will use as a delegation Address an address that also exists on the Account dropdown box.